 Your baby's doctor will start with a physical examination.
 Sometimes, the doctor can feel an olive-shaped lump — the enlarged pyloric muscle — when examining the baby's abdomen.
-The peristaltic waves in the baby's abdomen are another telltale sign of pyloric stenosis.
+Peristaltic waves in the baby's abdomen are another telltale sign of pyloric stenosis.

 Your doctor might also recommend: